monk-io/docs/_mkdocs/docs/guides/k8s-migrate.md

 ## Process Groups

 Now that we have everything working together without any problems, we can 'beutify' our configuration a bit.
-We'll start by removing our workload to demonstrate how having predefined templates lets us start of our workloads all at once.
+We'll start by removing our workload to demonstrate how having predefined Kits lets us start of our workloads all at once.

 ```bash
 $ monk purge local/yelb/db